maruf571/bayes-java-code-challenge-1/README.md

 bayes-dota
 ==========
 This is an assignment project.
-Implemented code would be a nice example of process small log file.
-There are two parts of this project
+Implemented code would be a nice example of process small log file, create necessary data from log and expose them in a rest api call.
-1. process log file and save data to database
-2. using rest api to get back the important data

 ### Solution path
-1. Split the payload by lin(so logfile must be separated with new line)
+1. Split the payload line by line(so logfile must be separated with new line)
-2. LogProcessManager pass each line to each processor
+2. LogProcessManager pass each line to the processors.
-3. If pattern match with the processor regex, processor process the line and store it on the list
+3. If processor's pattern match with line, processor will process the line, create entity and store on list
-4. After parse is done, LogProcessManager save the data from list to database.
+4. After processing, LogProcessManager call save to store data from list to database.
-5. Java Pattern and Matcher is used to find out the pattern on the specific line.
+5. Java Pattern and Matcher used to find out the pattern on the specific line.
-6. H2 database is used to store the processed data.
+6. H2 database used to store the processed data.

 ##  Design Decisions